 Stop and Cure Pepper Burn Easily

-Feeling the burning sensation on your lips and mouth are still burning after eating spicy food?
-We explore a list of common ingredients which will help you in neutralizing pepper burn in the mouth because water doesn't help!
-These ingredients found in the kitchen will neutralize pepper fast.
+Feeling the burning sensation on your lips and mouth after eating spicy food?
+We explored a list of common ingredients which help in neutralizing pepper burn.
+These ingredients found in the kitchen will tone down the stinging pain fast.

-Imagine this.
-You’re eating a delicious plate of Thai basil chicken or drinking from a bowl of flavourful tom yum soup.
-You take your first sip, and then you feel it.
-A tingling in your tongue, and as the soup washes down your throat, you feel the stinging pain in your throat.
+Imagine the scenario where you’re enjoying a delicious plate of Thai basil chicken or drinking a bowl of flavourful tom yum soup.
+You take your first bite/sip and suddenly feel a tingling on your tongue.
+As the soup washes down your throat, you feel a stinging pain.

-That, my friend, is one type of chilli burn.
-The other is when you touch chilli peppers, and you feel the stinging pain on your fingers after handling chilli peppers.
+That, my friend, is known as chilli burn.
+Another scenario is you feel the stinging pain on your fingers after handling chilli peppers.

 Why is chilli hot?

-Chilli can add spice and flavor to our food and our lives, however, chilli burn is something you have to watch out for when you’re eating any kinds of spices from different cuisines.
-Chilli peppers release capsaicin, which has oil-like qualities and since oil repels water, drinking water is not a good solution for you.
+Chillies add spice and flavor to our food and lives.
+However, chilli burn is something to watch out for when having any type of cuisine with spices.
+Chilli peppers release capsaicin which has oil-like composition and produces a sensation of burning.

-Water seems like a good choice when you’re experiencing chilli burn in your mouth or on your fingertips, however, it actually worsens the burn and may even make you feel worse.
+Water seems a good choice to expel the heat when experiencing chilli burn in the mouth or on the fingertips.
+However, it may actually intensifies the pain and worsens the condition.

-What are the solutions to help overcome this (especially if you want to venture into spices)?
+Solutions to overcome chilli burn (especially if you want to venture into spices)

 Dairy products neutralizes the heat

-Literally any other dairy products.
+Literally any other dairy products may be used.
 Ice cream, cheese, yogurt or sour cream.
-Yogurt is proven to be the most effective one in coating your tongue like a fire blanket, thus relieving the pain caused by the chilli burn.
+Yogurt is proven to be the most effective in coating the tongue like a fire blanket, thus relieving the pain caused by the chilli burn.

 Drink acidic liquids

 As mentioned above, anything acidic can help break down oils.
-You can squeeze some lime or lemon on your hands and it can help get rid of the pain.
-They may not be as delicious to drink though, so drink at your own risk!
+Squeeze some lime or lemon onto the hands to help get rid of the pain.
+They may not be as delicious if drank, though.

 Sweets to reduce the heat

-A teaspoon of sugar can easily ease your pain.
-Let it sit in your mouth for a moment before either swallowing or spitting it out.
-A spoonful of honey is a good alternative!
+A teaspoon of sugar can easily ease the pain.
+Allow it to sit in the mouth for a moment before either swallowing or spitting it .
+Otherwise, a spoonful of honey is a good alternative.

 Good ol' rice

-A few spoonfuls of rice actually help neutralise the capsaicin heat.
-That’s why, we always pair our dishes with rice.
-Other starchy foods like bread, potatoes and tortillas help as well!
-Dipping your hands into raw rice also helps reduce the burn on your fingertips.
+A few spoonfuls of rice actually help neutralize the heat caused by capsaicin.
+That’s the reason dishes are paired with rice.
+Other starchy foods like bread, potatoes and tortillas help as well.
+Dipping hands into raw rice also helps to reduce the burn on the fingertips.

 Be like me.
 Although I am fine with spice, I just despise the burning sensation in the mouth and the swelling of the lips caused by chilli burn.
 In Singapore, we have the McSpicy burger and I can’t even handle that.
-For Sichuan mala dishes, I generally just order no spice or avoid that altogether.
+For Sichuan mala dishes, I generally just order that with no spice or avoid that altogether.

-If you are really out of options, and water is your only choice, try gargling a few times with warm water and spitting it out.
-There are some other alternatives such as drinking alcohol but this might not be a good solution for everyone.
-Vaseline is also a good option if you feel the burn on your hands.
+If you are really out of options and water is the only choice, try gargling a few times with warm water.
+There is another alternative such as drinking alcohol but this might not be a good solution for everyone.
+That being said, Vaseline is also a good option to tone down the burn on the hands.

-Hope these tips help you in your spice-eating adventure!
+Hope these tips help in your spice-eating adventure!

 Published: September 10, 2019